stephenbuck/skillbase/README.md

 **Testing**

+Static code analysis is performed using PMD.
 Unit testing is performed using JUnit and Mockito.
 Feature testing is performed using Cucumber.
 Architectural testing is performed using ArchUnit.
 Integration testing is performed using Testcontainers.
+Also JSpecify (see jspecify.org and errorprone.info/index).

 **Build**